 The SQL Database error 824 is a logical Input/Output (I/O) error.
 A logical I/O means that the page is successfully read from the disk.
 However, there’s an error in the page itself.
 Moreover, a ‘logical consistency error’ clearly indicates damage due to corruption in the database where corruption is due to an I/O subsystem component that is faulty.

-Information in the SQL 824 error – The SQL Server error 824 contains several information that are as follows:
+The SQL Server error 824 contains several information that are as follows:

 - The database to which the database file belongs.